gridsusc/ImageCaptioning/README.md

 Update 2022/03/31 - Decided to use flickr8k dataset initially.
 Worked on creating the hdf5 file code and the 2 JSON files.
 Had a few questions in mind which were put in the python script as comments.
 Did not yet consider train-val-test splits and yet to make the word2idx mapping.
 To be able to run the code in make_dataset.py be sure to downlaod the flickr8k dataset in the required format.

 Update 2022/04/01 - Token captions outputted to json, added padding, added word to index mapping, finalized image pre-processing, decided on train test val splits following Andrej Karpathy splits.

+Update 2022/04/02 - Factored all previous progress in the .py file, gave finishing touches for the train test val splits, added comments in the .py file to make it more readble